influxdata/k8s-kapacitor-autoscale/README.md

 Since the task has just started the k8s_autoscale6 node has not processed any points yet but it will after a minute.

-At this point take a minute to read the task and get a feel for what it is doing.
+At this point take a minute to [read the task](https://github.com/influxdata/k8s-kapacitor-autoscale/blob/master/autoscale.tick) and get a feel for what it is doing.
 The high level steps are:

 * Select the `requests` data that each application host is sending.
-* Compute the requests per second for host
+* Compute the requests per second per host
-* For each replicaset, (in our case it's just the one `app` replicaset) compute the total request per second across all hosts.
+* For each replicaset (in our case it's just the one `app` replicaset), compute the total requests per second across all hosts.
-* Compute a moving average of the total request per second over the last 60 points or 1m.
+* Compute a moving average of the total requests per second over the last 60 points (`1m`).
 * Compute the desired number of hosts for the replicaset based on the target value.
 At this step Kapacitor will call out to the Kubernetes API and change the desired replicas to match the computed result.

 There are some more details about cooldowns and other things, feel free to ignore those for now.